threefjord/pxedock/README.md

 that you can easily override
 * lightweight DHCP managing [script](auto-dhcp)

-The image contains a base tftpd and dhcp server to PXE-boot your hosts.
+The image contains a tftpd and dhcp server to
+PXE-boot your hosts.
 The default dhcp configuration will listen for broadcasts on a best guess of the current subnet, but will not offer any addresses.
 It will also check the hostlist for changes every minute